 My clients and I now have different in-person restrictions than we do online.
-One of those restrictions during in-person music therapy during COVID-19 is that part of our faces must be covered.
+One of those restrictions during in-person music therapy meme during COVID-19 is that part of our faces must be covered.
 It can lead to the loss of some things in communication.
 At least when we meet online we can see each other’s faces and facial expressions.
 We can vocalize and sing from the comfort of our offices or homes.

 While we could technically make music together online, it’s not the same as doing it in person, as there is often a delay in the sound and we don’t sync with each other.
 While making music together might be easier to do in person, it’s now a lot different.

-Needless to say, in the days of COVID-19, music therapy changed.
+Needless to say, in the days of COVID-19, music therapy meme changed.
 So what does it look like now?

-In-Person Music Therapy Safety Precautions During COVID-19
+In-Person Music therapy meme Safety Precautions During COVID-19

 Avoid spending time in the waiting room